Duality and mapping tori in Heegaard Floer homology: The graph TQFT for Heegaard Floer homology

 To prove the statements about the graph cobordisms with the opposite cyclic orders, we use Lemma~\ref{lem:reversecyclicordering}, which shows that the effect of switching the cyclic ordering is to replace the $A_{\lambda}$ maps with the $B_{\lambda}$ maps, and vice-versa. \end{proof}

 We can now compute the graph cobordism maps for $(Y\times [0,1], \Gamma_\gamma)$ and $(Y\times [0,1],\Gamma_U)$:

-\begin{proof}[Proof of Proposition~\ref{prop:spliceinloopsforUandH_1}]Let us first consider the cobordism $(Y\times [0,1], \Gamma_\gamma)$, shown on the left side of Figure~\ref{fig::26}.
-Write $\gamma$ as a concatenation of two arcs, $\lambda_1$ and $\lambda_2$, which both have one endpoint at $w$, as well as another endpoint at new basepoint, $w'$.
+\begin{proof}[Proof of Proposition~\ref{prop:spliceinloopsforUandH_1}] We first consider the cobordism $(Y\times [0,1], \Gamma_\gamma)$, shown on the left side of Figure~\ref{fig::26}.
+Write $\gamma$ as a concatenation of two arcs, $\lambda_1$ and $\lambda_2$, which both have one endpoint at $w$, and one endpoint at a new basepoint, $w'$.
 We first claim that the graph cobordism map for $(Y\times [0,1], \Gamma_\gamma)$ is invariant under splitting the single vertex in the interior of the graph into two vertices connected by an edge, as shown in Figure~\ref{fig::49}.
 One way of establishing this equality would be to compute directly from the definition.
 This is not hard, though somewhat tedious.
-For convenience, we will instead appeal to the link cobordism interpretation of the graph cobordism maps \cite{ZemCFLTQFT}*{Section~14}, from which it follows that ribbon-equivalent graphs induce the same map (see \cite{ZemCFLTQFT}*{Theorem~C}).
-After splitting this vertex into two vertices, the resulting graph cobordism can be written as the composition of the two graph cobordisms, $(Y\times [0,1], \Gamma_{\lambda_2}^{\curlywedge})$ and $(Y\times [0,1], \Gamma_{\lambda_1}^{\curlyvee})$.
+For convenience, we will instead appeal to the link cobordism interpretation of the graph cobordism maps \cite{ZemCFLTQFT}*{Theorem~C}, from which it follows that ribbon-equivalent graphs induce the same map (see \cite{ZemCFLTQFT}*{Corollary~D}).
+After splitting this vertex into two vertices, the resulting graph cobordism can be written as the composition of the two graph cobordisms, $(Y\times [0,1], \GYup_{\lambda_2})$ and $(Y\times [0,1], \GY_{\lambda_1})$.